If you’re in search of the best Irish beers, you’ve landed in the right place!

-This is a fairly strong (5.3% volume), refreshing Irish beer that packs a punch.
-You may need to go digging to find this one, but it’s well worth searching for.
+This is a fairly strong (5.3%), refreshing Irish beer that packs a punch.
+You may need to go digging to find this one, but if you like your Irish ales, it’s well worth searching for.

-Mescan Brewery can be found on the slopes of Croagh Patrick in Mayo and is owned and run by two Westport vets, interestingly enough.
+Mescan Brewery can be found on the slopes of Croagh Patrick in Mayo and it’s owned and run by two Westport vets, interestingly enough.

 There are several different beers from the lads at Mescan that you can sip away on.
 I tried the Westport Blonde.
 The only issue I had was that there was only one bottle of it in the little gift set.

 The water used in the Mescan beers comes from deep beneath Croagh Patrick via a spring near the brewery, which is pretty damn cool.